apptainer/apptainer-userdocs/cgroups.rst

 Recent distributions such as Ubuntu 22.04, Debian 11, Fedora 31, and newer, satisfy these criteria by default.
 On older distributions support can often be enabled.
-Consult the admin documentation or speak to your system administrator about this.
+Consult the `admin security documentation <{admindocs}/security.html>`_ or speak to your system administrator about this.

 .. _cgroup_flags: